autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 they are outputted in a way that is consistent with the defined transform tree.

-This component coordinates the various parts of a localization stack, and represents the primary output of the localization stack and it's interface with the rest of the autonomous driving system.
+This component coordinates the various parts of a localization stack, and represents the primary output of the localization stack and its interface with the rest of the autonomous driving system.

 **Input**: Absolute localization (`/earth`-`/base_link`)